 e establishment (website, social media, etc.) provide clear information about store e of face coverings, policies in regard to preordering, prepayment, pickup and/or relevant issues.
-E. MEASURES TH AT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Dedicated shopping hours for vulnerable populations, including seniors and those medically vulnerable have been instituted, if appropriate, preferably at a time following a complete cleaning.
+E. MEASURES TH AT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Dedicated shopping hours for vulnerable populations, including seniors and those medically value been instituted, if appropriate, preferably at a time following a complete cleaning.
 Services that are critical to the customers/clients have been prioritized.
 Transactions or services that can be offered remotely have been moved on-line.
-Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces. d, if appropriate, preferably at a time following a complete cleaning. ritical to the customers/clients have been prioritized. rvices that can be offered remotely have been moved on-line. uted to assure access to goods and services for customers who have mobility Any additio nal measures not included above should be listed on separate pages, which the business should attach to this document.
+Measures are instituted to assure access to goods and services for customers who have mobilimitations and/or are at high risk in public spaces.
+Any additio nal measures not included above should be listed on separate pages, which the business should attach to this document.
 You may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: Date Last Revised: